mitre/quaerite/quaerite-examples/README.md

 Please see [LTR's core-concepts](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/core-concepts.html#testing-is-our-model-any-good) as a refresher.

+###Running the GA with a seed file
-1. Run the genetic algorithm from the features specification file with the original experiments as the seed:
+Run the genetic algorithm from the features specification file with the original experiments as the seed:
 ```java -jar quaerite-cli-1.0.0-SNAPSHOT.jar RunGA -db my_db -j movie_judgments.csv -f experiment_features_4.json -e experiments.json```
 This will run 4-fold cross-validation (`"nFolds" : 4`).
 It will load the `experiments.json` file as the training seeds.